nachocaru/xaprb.com/content/blog/2014-01-20-crossfit-safety.md

 You might think this is an issue that's only present in the competitions.
 But that's not true.
 I generally refuse to do snatches in workouts at the gym.
 I will substitute them for other movements.
 Why?
-Take a look at a typical snatch
+Take a look at one sample snatch
 workout:

 > AMRAP (as many rounds as possible) in 12 Minutes of:
 >
 > 1. Snatch x 10
 > 1. Double Under x 50
-> 1. Box Jump Step Down x 10
+> 1. Box Jump x 10
 > 1. Sprint

 That's 12 minutes of highly challenging movements (to put it in perspective, most non-CrossFitters, and even many CrossFitters, would not be able to do the double-unders or box-jumps).
 You're coming off a sprint and you're going to throw off 10 snatches in a row, and you're going to do it with perfect form?
-Right.
+Unlikely.
 This is just *asking* for injury.

 Or we could look at the "named WODs" that are benchmarks for CrossFitters everywhere.
 There's Amanda, for example: 9, 7, and 5 reps of muscle-ups and